The sign character of the triagonal fermionic coinvariant ring: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Fran\c{c}ois Bergeron, Sylvie Corteel, Nicolle Gonz\'alez, and Mark Haiman for helpful conversations.
+Thank you to the referee for comments which helped improve the paper.
 The author was partially supported by the National Science Foundation Graduate Research Fellowship DGE-2146752.